-Rutland Cookery School is the newest venture from acclaimed chef Robin Stewart and has been established so he can share his love of cookery and pass on tips, techniques, short cuts and insights which he has learned during his career working in professional, 5* kitchens.
+Rutland Cookery School has been established by acclaimed chef Robin Stewart so he can share his love of cookery and pass on tips, techniques, short cuts and insights which he has learned during his career working in professional, 5* kitchens.

-Based just outside Oakham in purpose built kitchens, Rutland Cookery School caters for beginners, intermediate and advanced cooks and offers an array of courses from bread making to vegetarian, sushi to marmalade, knife skills to food photography.
+Based just outside Oakham in purpose built kitchens, Rutland Cookery School caters for beginners, intermediate and advanced cooks and offers an array of courses from bread making to vegetarian, essential kitchen skills to Italian, knife skills to patisserie.

 Learn with a professional chef

 Robin’s first step into a professional kitchen was in the 1970s, working as a young commis chef at the Carlton Tower Hotel in London with an inspirational chef called Bernard Gaume.
 He then moved to Gleneagles, before working for renowned chef Anton Mosimann at the Dorchester Hotel.

 His next move was to the Michelin-starred kitchens of the Connaught Hotel, under the experienced and exacting eye of Michel Bourdin.
 Further experience was gained during seven years as head chef at Royal Warrant holders, wine merchants Corney and Barrow in the City of London.